 Citywide Land Audit

-This Citywide Land Audit is an inventory of all City-owned property.
-It also identifies all vacant or underutilized property.
+This Citywide Land Audit is an inventory of all property owned by the City of Boston and quasi-City agencies.
+It also identifies all vacant or underutilized City-owned property.
+The audit initially identified 9.5 million square feet of land in the vacant/underutilized category.
+This represents 5.4% of the 176.9 million square feet under City ownership.
 The City will use this data to decide how best to deploy public land to serve Boston's most urgent needs:

 - Ensuring safe, healthy affordable housing for Boston residents.
 The City will identify locations to develop into new affordable units.